maijake/devcc/1-architecture/README.md

   * Give on overview of our exercise

 * Scope
-  * Define a *Minimum Feasible Delivery Pipeline*, which
+  * Define a *Minimum Feasible Deployment Pipeline*, which
     * uses state of the art tools
 	* is "efficient"
 	* can scale up